Kurento/kurento/source/Architecture.rst

    *During the negotiation phase, the application developer can create a pipeline providing the desired specific functionality.
-For example, this pipeline uses a WebRtcEndPoint for communicating with the client, which is connected to a RecorderEndPoint storing the received media streamd and to an augmented reality filter, which feeds its output media stream back to the client.
+For example, this pipeline uses a WebRtcEndpoint for communicating with the client, which is connected to a RecorderEndpoint storing the received media streamd and to an augmented reality filter, which feeds its output media stream back to the client.
 As a result, the end user will receive its own image filtered (e.g. with a hat added onto her head) and the stream will be